Bathroom

 It can be overwhelming when you think about all of the items in your bathroom that are either made from plastic or are stored in a plastic container.
 A majority of our towels and washcloths contain polyester and/or other synthetic fibers, while almost all of the toiletries we use are stored in some sort of plastic container.
 The key to not becoming overwhelmed, and as a result giving up, is to replace one item at a time with something that represents a sustainable alternative to plastic.
 Some great examples of alternatives and companies who sell them are provided below.

 Bamboo toothbrushes are a great alternative to plastic.
 The concern with bamboo is that much of it is taken from habitats where wildlife depend on it for their survival.
 Look for bamboo products that are certified by the Forest Stewardship Council (FSC) to have come from sustainably managed forests.
-Brush with Bamboo is one example of a company that sells FSC-certified toothbrushes.
+Isshah and Brush with Bamboo are two examples of companies that sell FSC-certified toothbrushes.

 Toilet Paper